sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 How could we improve the model?
 One option is to go back a few stages and think again about the items / measures we are using and how they might be improved or changed.
 Another option is to make some *post-hoc* tweaks to the model to improve the fit.
-One way of doing this is to use “modification indices”, specified as an ``Additional Output`` option in jamovi (see :numref:`fig-cfa6`).
+One way of doing this is to use ``Modification indices``, specified as an ``Additional Output`` option in jamovi (see :numref:`fig-cfa6`).

 .. ----------------------------------------------------------------------------